 Module label Theory and Methods in Migration Studies

 Modulkürzel mir320

 Credit points 15.0 KP

-Workload 450 h ( Contact: 60hrs / Independent studies: 210hrs / Assignments: 150hrs )
+Workload 450 h

+( Contact: 60hrs / Independent studies: 210hrs / Assignments: 150hrs )

 Verwendbarkeit des Moduls Master's Programme European Master in Migration and Intercultural Relations (Master) &gt; Mastermodule

 Zuständige Personen Butler, Martin (module responsibility)Potts, Lydia (Module counselling)

 Prerequisites -

-Skills to be acquired in this module LO5 to LO8• gained experiences in designing and addressing complex and original research questions and be able to independently evaluate research processes and results; • acquired competence to evaluate the relevance of disciplinary as well as multi-/inter-/transdisciplinary approaches to specific research questions including the ability to position his/her own work in the field of studies and its emerging issues; • developed an understanding of theories, concepts and policies related to at least one of the programme's foci (i.e. gender, diversity and intersectionality; development, conflict and justice; representation, power relations and knowledge production; education and citizenship) and acknowledges their cross-cutting and strategic relevance in the field of migration and intercultural relations; • gained up-to-date expert knowledge in a specific area linking his/her disciplinary with transdisciplinary perspectives and specifying his/her individual profile; LO10• enhanced proficiency in several languages, applied in research, interaction in the field and academic writing, thus further accentuating his/her bi-/multilingual profile; LO11• practical expertise to present and structure an argument in academic English based on enhanced reading and writing skills in various genres; LO14 to LO16• developed competence in self-management including the ability to prioritize, set goals and make decisions in individual and group work processes; • the ability to identify and critique discriminating forms of verbal and nonverbal communication, reflecting power relations and his/her own biases aiming at self-reflective interaction; • developed competence to initiate, lead and/or participate in team work in inter/transcultural contexts orienting themselves in unfamiliar areas, countries and contexts.
+Skills to be acquired in this module LO5 to LO8• gained experiences in designing and addressing complex and original research questions and be able to independently evaluate research processes and results; acquired competence to evaluate the relevance of disciplinary as well as multi-/inter. /transdisciplinary approaches to specific research questions including the ability to position his/her own work in the field of studies and its emerging issues; developed an understanding of theories, concepts and policies related to at least one of the programme's foci (i.e. gender, diversity and intersectionality; development, conflict and justice; representation, power relations and knowledge production; education and citizenship) and acknowledges their cross-cutting and strategic relevance in the field of migration and intercultural relations; gained up-to-date expert knowledge in a specific area linking his/her disciplinary with transdisciplinary perspectives and specifying his/her individual profile; LO10• enhanced proficiency in several languages, applied in research, interaction in the field and academic writing, thus further accentuating his/her bi-/multilingual profile; LO11• practical expertise to present and structure an argument in academic English based on enhanced reading in self-management including the ability to prioritize, set goals and make decisions in individual and group work processes; the ability to identify and critique discriminating forms of verbal and nonverbal communication, reflecting power relations and his/her own biases aiming at self-reflective interaction; developed competence to initiate, lead and/or participate in team work in inter/transcultural contexts.

 Module contents The module is designed for EMMIR students intending to pursue an academic or research career after their graduation.
 It focuses on issues related to universities or other research institutions as work environment.
 Students are actively involved in activities connected to research and other academic projects pursued e.g. by the Working Group "Migration - Gender - Politics" or the research cluster "Transculturality and Cultural Mobility" at the School of Linguistics and Cultural Studies.
-There is also the option to participate in other relevant classes at the University of Oldenburg in the School of Linguistics and Cultural Studies and the Center for Migration, Education and Cultural Studies.
+There is also the option to participate in othe relevant classes at the University of Oldenburg in the School of Linguistics an Cultural Studies and the Center for Migration, Education and Cultural Studies.
 The activities are tailored to the interests and expectations of the EMMIR students coming to Oldenburg; one main goal of the module is to develop a comprehensive MA dissertation proposal, if possible based on the research undertaken during the internship.

 Literaturempfehlungen see syllabus

 Links

 Language of instruction English

 Duration (semesters) 1 Semester

+jährlich

-Module frequency jährlich
+Module frequency ,

-Module capacity unlimited

-• •

-Reference text -

 Examination Final exam of module Prüfungszeiten Type of examination 1.
 Active participation and reflection pages as per syllabus 2.
 Final paper (4-6,000 words)

 submission of final paper end of semester

 Lehrveranstaltungsform Comment SWS Frequency Workload of compulsory attendance

 Exercises 1 14

 Seminar 1 14

 Colloquium 1 14

-Präsenzzeit Modul insgesa amt 42 h
+Präsenzzeit Modul insgesa imt 42 h